 - Provide more information about the identity theft you’re dealing with, such as the type of information, ID, or account that was misused.

-- The FTC needs specific details that are used to generate your identity theft report and create a recovery plan.
+- The FTC needs specific details to generate your identity theft report and create a recovery plan.

 - Type in your personal details and any information you have about the identity theft activity and the potential suspect.
 You can also include a personal statement.